CodingDino/Portfolio/README.txt

 Sarah Herzog - Online Portfolio

 Hello there!
 I'm Sarah, and I'm a game programmer.
-I'm originally from America, but am currently a masters degree in Computer Games Technology from University of Abertay, Dundee, in Scotland.
+I'm originally from the USA, but am currently pursuing a masters degree in Computer Games Technology from University of Abertay, Dundee, in Scotland.
 I've had a quite colorful journey into the world of game development, with brief stops in the fields of chemical engineering, education, and information technology along the way.
 I've had a massive variety of experiences in my young life, and I'd love to bring my wealth of life experiences to bear working on games!

 In addition to game programming, I'm a writer in my free time and keep a blog over at Jiyambi.blogspot.com.
 It covers all sorts of subjects, but primarily focuses on the games industry from both a player and developer standpoint.